govenius/pdata/docs/index.rst

           the repetition number.

 .. note:: Spaces, dashes and other special characters in coordinate
-          names are replaced automatically by underscores, as spaces don't work well with xarray syntax.
+          names are replaced automatically by underscores, as these don't work well with xarray syntax.

 Converting a DataView object :code:`d` to a `Pandas